Beat Museum

 Hours: Daily, 10:00 AM – 7:00 PM

 Cost: $8 adults.
 Discounts for students and seniors.
-Walking tours extra.
+Walking tours are extra.

-Best time to go: Weekday mornings when it’s quiet enough to actually read the displays.
-Pair it with a visit to City Lights next door.
+Best time to go: Weekday mornings are quieter.
+Pair with a visit to City Lights next door.

 What to know: The museum is small.
 Plan for 30-60 minutes.
-The staff are knowledgeable and happy to talk.
-Check their calendar for readings and events.
+Check the calendar for readings and events.

 Getting There